 This also means the holidays are around the corner and we will be eating more.
 Typically the average person consumes 200 more calories during the winter months than they do during the summer.
 It could be the holidays, but it could also be we associate comfort foods with cooler weather.
 What does that mean for the number on the scale?
 It means a two to three-pound increase a year.

 So why do we eat more in the fall?

 Some experts think its biological–putting on weight in preparation for the potential winter famine our ancestors faced.
 It all makes sense–the fall harvest, storing up for the long winter months because they never knew when their next meal was going to be available.
 Some also think the mood disorder that is caused by the lack of light is the culprit.
-People with this disorder typically eat more carbohydrate, particular sweets during the winter months.
+People with this disorder typically eat more carbohydrates, particularly sweets, during the winter months.

 So what can we do to prevent this?

-It’s easy, get outside and let the sun provide you with plenty of natural vitamin D. making sure you get at least 30 minutes of day of heart beating exercise in the sunshine will ward off those extra pounds that creep on in the winter.
+It’s easy!
+Get outside and let the sun provide you with plenty of natural vitamin D!
+Making sure you get at least 30 minutes a day of heart beating exercise in the sunshine will help ward off those extra pounds that tend to creep on in the winter.

 You also can try to incorporate some of these healthy fall tips into your life: